 Don’t make any rash decisions: Experts say 12/21/12 is going to be just another typical winter solstice.

 Killer solar flares aren’t expected.
 Another planet isn’t on a collision course with ours.
-And the Mayan “long count calendar” ending on this date has no real significance—they had to end it somewhere!
+And, despite the plans for "end of days" parties, the Mayan “long count calendar” ending on this date has no real significance, unless you're Mayan.

 There are a number of theories and predictions that call for earth’s demise on Dec.
 21, 2012.
 They include:

 - The ending of the Mayan calendar.
-The Mayans, according to a Sarasota Patch article, kept three separate calendars.
+The Mayans, according to a Sarasota Patch article, kept three separate but interlocking calendars.
 The “long calendar” ends on Dec.
-21. Some say this constitutes a Doomsday prediction; many do not.
+21. Some say this constitutes a Doomsday prediction; most do not.

 - Nostradamus.
 That famed French seer from the 1500s has been credited with predicting several end-of-the-world scenarios that some believe will take place in 2012.
 The website December212012.com points to the potential sparking of World War III on this date.